bharathprs/moovup/README.md

 # moovup

-The python file testmoovup.py outputs the results for Q1, shortest distance between node A and H with DFS search algorithm.
+The python file testmoovup.py outputs the results for Q1, shortest distance between node A and H.